3C277.1 e-MERLIN workshop: Part 1 - Calibration

 spw='0:0~6;60~63,***') # enter the ranges to be flagged for the other spw

-Execute step 3 and then re-plot in plotms (the code should already do this replotting for you!)
+Carry out step 4, then re-plot using plotms (the code should already manage this replotting for you!)

 2E.
 Identify and flag remaining bad data (step 5)